Better-Call-Jason/Docker-LlaraveLlama/README.md

 ## 📜 License

-Docker-LlaraveLlama is open-source software licensed under the MIT license.
+LlaraveLlama is open-source software licensed under the [MIT license](LICENSE).
+See the [LICENSE](LICENSE) file for the full license text.

 ## 🔗 Related Projects